cyanreg/avtransport/draft-avtransport-spec.md

 This can be used to save bandwidth.
 If previously `disabled` and then `enabled`, all packets necessary to initialize the stream MUST be resent.

 ## Addendum

+This section expands on certain aspects of the specification.

 ### Codec encapsulation
 The following section lists the supported codecs, along with their encapsulation